MaxMaxoff/GracefulKiller/README.md

 # create killer
 killer = GracefulKiller()

-# create loop using killer, will exit from loop if SIGTERM or SIGINT received
+# create while loop using killer, will exit from loop if SIGTERM or SIGINT received
 while not killer.kill_now:
     # do stuff
 ```